Cindy and Bert

 Cindy and Bert were a German schlager vocal duo from Völklingen, Saarland consisting of Jutta Gusenberger (born 26 January 1948) and Norbert Berger (12 September 1945 – 14 July 2012).
 They were most successful in the 1970s, and are known for their participation in the 1974 Eurovision Song Contest.

+Background

+One of the labels that the duo recorded for was the BASF label.
+One single they recorded for the label was "Ich fand eine Hand" which was released in 1971.

 Early career

 Gusenberger and Berger started singing together in 1965, and were married in 1967.
 They signed a recording contract in 1969, with singles being regularly issued, notably "Der Hund von Baskerville", an unlikely cover version of Black Sabbath's "Paranoid" which has become a collector's curiosity.
 Their most successful period came between 1972 and 1975 when they placed eight singles on the German chart, including their biggest hit "Immer wieder Sonntags" which reached #3.

 Eurovision Song Contest

 Cindy and Bert's first attempt to represent Germany at Eurovision came in 1972, when "Geh' die Straße" finished in second place in the national selection.
 The following year they performed two songs in the final, but could only manage eighth and ninth place.
-They got their chance in 1974 when, unusually for Germany by internal selection, their song "Die Sommermelodie" was chosen as the country's entry for the 19th Eurovision Song Contest, held in Brighton, England on 6 April.
+They got their chance in 1974 when, unusually for Germany by internal selection, their song "Die Sommermelodie" was chosen as the country's entry for the 19th Eurovision Song Contest, held in Brighton, England, on 6 April.
 "Die Sommermelodie" had been considered a particularly weak song choice by German observers.
-It also happened to have been chosen for a contest which featured a number of already internationally established performers (Olivia Newton-John, Gigliola Cinquetti, Mouth and MacNeal), and launched the winning group ABBA into global superstardom, so its poor showing - one of four songs to share last place - did not come as a surprise.
+It also happened to have been chosen for a contest which featured a number of already internationally established performers (Olivia Newton-John, Gigliola Cinquetti, Mouth and MacNeal), and launched the winning group ABBA into global superstardom, so its poor showing – one of four songs to share last place – did not come as a surprise.
 Cindy and Bert entered the German selection again in 1978, their two songs finishing fourth and fifth.